 At 40 below, a furnace runs 24/7 to offset the house’s heat loss.
 You can run around in flannel or fleece PJs.
 The latter are an Alaskan favorite.
 In Alaska street style PJs are worn for grocery shopping, running errands or dropping the kids off at school.

-Being well dressed – also when working from home – means you are well prepared for a sudden, unexpected “emergency” online meeting.
+Dressing up prepares you for a sudden, unexpected “emergency” online meeting.
 It conveys the message that you take your work seriously even when working from home.

 Read about the lock-down in The Netherlands on Nancy’s Fashion Style, in Florida on Nina’s Sharing a Journey, in Silicon Valley on Ask Suzanne Bell, in the Southern United States on Andy’s Pearls and Pantsuits, and on the North Shore of Chicago at Julie’s Fashion, Trends and Friends.